click to download pdf

 Who is included and excluded from the data?

-Each year, 3.54 million households and group quarters (such as college dorms and correctional facilities) across the US are surveyed.
+Each year, 3.54 million households and over 150,000 individuals living in group quarters (such as college dorms and correctional facilities) across the U.S. are surveyed.
 The Census Bureau maintains a list of addresses of housing units, group quarters (such as dorms), and non-residential units across the US.
-The American Communities Survey uses this record, plus records of new addresses (such as newly built housing units), to identify possible participants.
+The American Community Survey uses this record, plus records of new addresses (such as newly built housing units), to identify possible participants.
 Because of this, the ACS is likely to exclude individuals without a residential address.

 Where is the data collected?